supercamilo/react-native-trivia-sample/README.md

 ## Overview

-This is a simple true or false trivia app built with React Native to showcase a **suggested** project structure, base libraries and coding style (front-end only).
+This is a simple true or false trivia app built with React Native + Redux to showcase a **suggested** project structure, base libraries and coding style (front-end only).

 ## Design